pgrandne/interpool/README.md

 We've been widely inspired by PoolTogether which uses the same concept but for a lottery.
 On our project we wanted to remove the random factor, and replace it by the skill factor, so the best players can change the odds in their favor.
 Our first final version of our concept is a Prediction Game on the 2024 FIFA World Cup

-The documentation of this dapp is available on this link https://perrin.gitbook.io/interpool/
+The documentation of this dapp is available on this link https://irruption-lab.gitbook.io/interpool

 Interpool is open source, you can find all the project in this repository.
 This repository has 2 folders:
 - client for Front End
-- core for Core Contracts
+- core for Core Contracts (contracts are deployed on Goerli and Mumbai)

 ## Roadmap